ruizhang1996/optimal-sparse-survival-trees-public/README.md

 # Example

 Example code to run OSST with lower bound guessing, and depth limit.
-The example python file is available in [osst/example.py](/gosdt/example.py).
-A tutorial ipython notebook is available in [osst/tutorial.ipynb](/gosdt/tutorial.ipynb).
+The example python file is available in [osst/example.py](/osst/example.py).

 ```
 import pandas as pd